 Knowledge & Skills

-ASCA is pleased to present its newest resource to the field of student conduct administration.
 From 2019-2021, an ASCA Task Force comprised of Christina Parle, Alan Acosta, Reyna Anaya, Patience Bryant, Kateeka Harris, and Pam Malyk immersed themselves in getting to the core of the Knowledge Areas and Skills present within our profession.
 The resulting product, the ASCA Knowledge & Skills, is designed to inform the work of student conduct professionals and student conduct organizations specifically and are not intended to replace or supplant any other professional competency list, including, but not limited to, the ACPA/NASPA professional competencies or the Council for the Advancement of Standards in Higher Education.

 For this Presidential Task Force, the concept of competencies was intentionally referred to as “Knowledge Areas & Skills” so as not to imply learning in the profession stops.
 Additionally, the language “functional area” and “organization/organizational” were used intentionally to be inclusive of all professionals and all types of organizational structures in the field of student conduct.

 The Task Force wrestled with many questions and considerations in the development of the Knowledge and Skills.
 First, the Task Force intentionally did not base the Knowledge and Skills on years of experience or job type, because one of the foundational core beliefs of the profession is every individual’s experience and professional journey that brought them to student conduct is unique and not dependent on years in the profession or title.
 It was also crucial different types of offices were considered, with additional consideration given to offices of one.
 The Task Force also worked to ensure the Knowledge Areas were inclusive of all institutional types, geographic locations, and Carnegie classifications.